kostsm/CapstoneProject/README.md

 - **Konstantin Smirnov - 7221877**:
   - Creating classes: `EnergySource`, `ChargingStation`, `EnergySystem`, `Battery`, `LogFile` (with placeholders methods), `LogFileManagement` (with placeholders methods)
   - Handling Multiple Exceptions
-  - Creating Unit Tests for `ChargingStation` and `EnergySource` classes
+  - Creating Unit Tests for `ChargingStation` and `EnergySource`and `Battery` classes
   - Simulation of multi-thread charging of the battery from energy sources
+  - Creating UML Diagram of the classes in the project
+  - Making a list of requirements

 - **Sebastian Rudolph - 7215190**:
   - Creating classes: `UserInput`, `AppWindow`